Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 • Loneliness negatively affects mental wellness and cognitive function, emphasising the importance of community involvement and social interactions.

-• Nurturing friendships and maintaining strong social bonds can reduce the risk of cognitive decline, dementia, and Alzheimer’s disease and promote overall brain health.
+• friendships and maintaining strong social bonds can reduce the risk of cognitive decline, dementia, and Alzheimer’s disease and promote overall brain health.

 Overview of Cognitive Health